ajithvasudevan/ArduinoCLock/README.md

 * Regulator IC 7805 is used to provide 5V supply to the Arduino, as the input voltage is 9V.

-* The DS 3231 is  a I2C Crystal Oscillator  ( https://www.maximintegrated.com/en/products/digital/real-time-clocks/DS3231.html  )  .
-It keeps time accurate to 2 ppm and provides the Arduino with the necessary clock signal.
+* The DS 3231 is  a I2C Crystal Oscillator.
+It keeps time and provides the Arduino with the necessary clock signal.